php-tuf/composer-integration/README.md

 ```
 # Configure Composer to allow the plugin to run.
 composer config allow-plugins.php-tuf/composer-integration true

 # Install the plugin.
 composer require php-tuf/composer-integration

-# Enable TUF protection for a repository.
-For example, if you have a Drupal site,
+# Enable TUF protection for a repository defined in composer.json.
+For example,
-# this will probably work:
+# if you have a Drupal site, the following will probably work.
 composer tuf:protect https://packages.drupal.org/8

-# Install a package with TUF protection!
+# Install a package with safety guaranteed by TUF!
 composer require drupal/token
 ```